 If your usage habits don’t realistically reflect your water consumption on your bill, then it’s time to check whether you have a leak.
 Leaks can occur both inside and outside a property.

-You should get in touch with your supplier and they’ll talk you through the next steps.
+If the reading goes up, get in touch with your supplier and they’ll talk you through the next steps.
 These might include a visit from the suppliers’ engineering and works team.

 Should I get a water meter?